 Kangaroos are not allowed outside if it is below 30°F.

 Flamingo Joe’s and Wild Planet Café are generally open year-round.
 Wild Planet Café has plenty of indoor seating and serves a fine selection of wraps, sandwiches, salads and pizza as well as many other kid-friendly options.
 The Zoo Atlanta Trading Company is open year-round

 Check out our upcoming events page for wintertime programs and events!

 Rainy day weather

 Don’t negate rainy days!
 There’s still plenty to see and do, including several climate-controlled venues populated with amazing animals, fun kids’ programs, and much more.
-Stop by the World of Reptiles, Willie B. Gorilla Conservation Center or the Outback Station barn, or pop into one of our covered viewing areas at the African lion, Sumatran tiger, clouded leopard, golden lion tamarin or Komodo dragon habitats.
+Stop by the Scaly Slimy Spectacular, Willie B. Gorilla Conservation Center or the Outback Station barn, or pop into one of our covered viewing areas at the African lion, Sumatran tiger, clouded leopard, golden lion tamarin or Komodo dragon habitats.